Hello. I’m Hellcat5.

 I want to give recognition to the people here at the nursing home who do their job well.
 So, I’ve decided to start a monthly “Who’s the Best” recognition section here in my about me page to let them know I appreciate their hard work and their response speed.
 To those who aren’t currently on my list, I appreciate that you’re working in a field that has many challenges.

-This next guy (with me in the picture to the left) does both nursing and fills in as a nurse aid when they need him.
+This next guy does both nursing and fills in as a nurse aid when they need him.
 He’s super nice, and always quick to respond.
 I had to add him here to let him know we (I’m sure other people share my sentiment) appreciate his service.
 There’s no doubt in my mind that he cares about the people he serves.
-Thank you!
+Thank you! (shown above)

 I created this site to be a safe and complete information source for whichever game you want to know about.
 Hellcat5.com provides links you can trust to be safe and free from connections to malware or other computer security related issues.